 For more information, see our page on HRA Approval.

-Where your project falls outside the definition of research, it still requires appropriate approval before participants are recruited and/or data is collected.
+Where your project falls outside the formal definition of 'R'esearch, it still requires appropriate approval before participants are recruited and/or data is collected.

+We encourage all staff to be involved in improving the way their team works, through quality improvement.
+All QI work at ELFT takes place in teams, so we do not support individuals to undertake QI work on their own.
 There is a process for formal authorisation of QI projects within each directorate – every project is approved by the directorate’s QI forum and has a named project sponsor who is accountable for the work.
-To engage with the QI team, complete the on-line form.
+To find out more about which projects are going on in your directorate/team, and who to contact for support, please visit https://qi.elft.nhs.uk